On Dry Land

 Germany search

-Next, for the link between the occurrence data and the average temperature, we search for the Average Temperature dataset in the data catalogue.
+Next, for the join between the occurrence data and the average temperature, we search for the Daily mean air temperature dataset in the data catalogue.

 Average temperature search

-Caution: The Average Temperature is a spatio-temporal dataset.
+Caution: The Daily mean air temperature is a spatio-temporal dataset.
 Always check the spatial and temporal extent in the metadata.

 Average temperature spatiotemporal extent